-Feasibility is an estimate of how many completed survey responses are expected.
-This estimate is calculated by the following things:
+Feasibility is an estimate of how many completed survey responses you can expect.
+This estimate is calculated by the following:

 Cost per Complete (CPI)

 Length of survey (LOI)

 Incidence rate (IR)

 You can find the feasibility estimate at the bottom of the Respondent Targeting section, once all of the above information is filled in.
 This estimate will change based on the number of days in field.
 The longer a project is in field, the more completes the project will receive.

 You can also quickly see if your quota is fully feasible by looking at the pricing section.
 If your project is fully feasible, it will be green.
 If it is not fully feasible, it will show you the number of completes we would likely achieve from your quota.

 The cost per complete directly determines how much the respondent is rewarded.
 Respondents are picking from a wide variety of surveys, so giving a higher incentive will make your survey more competitive and increase feasibility.

 When possible, open your target groups to allow more people to take the survey.
 Example: if you are targeting a specific county, consider allowing nearby counties or the entire state to take the survey.

 Shorten the Survey